Sprint Planning | Agile Scrum Master

 Sprint Planning is timeboxed to a maximum of 8 hours for a one-month Sprint, usually shorter for shorter Sprints.
 The Scrum Master helps ensure Sprint Planning happens and that it stays effective, while the Developers and Product Owner collaborate on content and decisions.

 Practical facilitation includes ensuring the Sprint Goal is explicit, limiting selection to what can be Done, and making major risks visible.
+The Product Owner should ensure attendees are prepared to discuss the most important Product Backlog items and how they map to the Product Goal.
+The Scrum Team may invite other people to attend Sprint Planning to provide advice.
 When technical uncertainty is high, the Developers can include discovery work or spikes, but should still aim to produce a coherent Increment.

 Relationship to Other Scrum Events